cocallaw/AzWVD-Template/README.md

 Parameter | Required | Description
 --- | --- | ---
-Location | Yes | Region resources will be deployed to, defaults to Resource Group location localadminUsername | Yes | Admin username for Host VMs localadminPassword | Yes | Admin password for Host VMs vmHostBaseName | Yes | Base VM name that will incrimented with -number for each instance vmHostSize | Yes | VM SKU size to be used for all Hosts created numberOfHosts | Yes | Number of VM Hosts to deploy
+Location | Yes | Region resources will be deployed to, defaults to Resource Group location localAdminUsername | Yes | Admin username for Host VMs localAdminPassword | Yes | Admin password for Host VMs vmHostBaseName | Yes | Base VM name that will incrimented with -number for each instance vmHostSize | Yes | VM SKU size to be used for all Hosts created numberOfHosts | Yes | Number of VM Hosts to deploy